Published 12 November 2021

-Rules were last amended at the 2016 AGM.
-At the last AGM there were minor revisions to rules 2, 7, 9a, 20i, and new rules 20j and 20k on financial penalties inserted (with old rules 20j and 20k being retained as 20l and 20m) for defaults.
+At the last AGM in 2016, there were minor revisions to rules 2, 7, 9a, 20i, and new rules 20j and 20k on financial penalties inserted (with old rules 20j and 20k being retained as 20l and 20m) for defaults.
 A new paragraph was added to rule 21 to make a new standard play grade, for example in January, effective seven days from its publication on the ECF database.
 Several paragraphs in rule 21 were replaced.
 In 2015, participation in the under-180 competition was clarified in rule 13.
 Revisions affecting rules 11b and 13 were approved in June 2014.
 At the 2012 AGM, rules 2, 14, 15 and 21 were altered.
 At the same meeting, two further proposals were accepted: (1) if two teams only should enter for a section, then the teams may agree to play home and away; and (2) where teams tie on points for first place they will be declared joint champions.
 These provisions have been added to the end of rule 13.

-It was also agreed that a guide for Captains should be published and this guide was uploaded to the web in MS Word .doc format and Adobe .pdf format.
+It was also agreed that a guide for Captains should be published and this guide was uploaded to the web in Adobe .pdf format.

 See also a note about interpretation of these rules (Adobe Acrobat pfd file) referring to electronic devices, responsibility for arranging venues, and eligibility of players.

 Captains please note that although it is permitted to field players who are not ECF members in the MCCU stage, all players fielded in the national stages must be ECF members (see rule A4 for the national stage rules) and any ungraded players should have been cleared to play by the national controller.
-Captains may wish to consult the rules for the ECF stages (those currently -29 October 2017 - on the ECF website are for last season).
+Captains may wish to consult the rules for the ECF stages (those currently - 5 August 2018 - on the ECF website are for last season).